Growth is slowing, and earnings are expected to take a hit. For now, the labor market remains resilient.

 The number of job openings is now 7.6 mil, a low level since 2021.

-Real GDP Growth continues to be robust.
+Real GDP Growth in 2024 was robust.

-2024Q3: 3.1% 2024Q4: 2.3%
+2024Q3: 3.1% 2024Q4: 2.4%

-2025Q1: 2.9% (est.)
+2025Q1: -3.7% (est.)

 Core PCE has gone sideways and is still meaningfully above the Fed's 2% target.